scaleoutsystems/digits-example-project/README.md

 ### 1.1 Integrating your local data sources (members)

 This example assumes that the member places training examples in a CSV file "train.csv" in the folder "data" (see project/read_data.py).
-Download the complete MNIST dataset from https://www.kaggle.com/oddrationale/mnist-in-csv and place traing data in said folder (remember to rename it to 'train.csv')
+Download the complete MNIST dataset from https://www.kaggle.com/oddrationale/mnist-in-csv and place the training data in said folder (remember to rename it to 'train.csv')

 ### 1.2 Starting member trainer and validator services to join the alliance